mcassoli/Serial_and_milk/README.md

 <b>CONTENT:</b>

+Bike Sensor Project:
+Our Semesester Project

+Lightning Talk - Serial:
+Resources related to our lightning talk on the serial python library

 	button-LED-serial-serial-eg:
 		Demo code from class presentation.

 	Arduino Files:
 		contains sketches for Arduinos, and circuit diagram